ENGO Blister Patches - This Is How They Work

 Friction is not bad.
 In fact, friction is necessary.
 We need friction for traction.
 Traction for our foot within the shoe is important.
 Without traction (like when you put Vaseline all around your foot) it’s too slippery and your foot slides around too much.
 You’ll find this has a detrimental effect on the efficiency of your push-off, on how you change direction and on your balance!

-Minimise 'bad' friction to avoid blisters whilst maintaining 'good' friction elsewhere to maintain traction.
-And your biomechanical function will be unimpeded.
-This is the best way to go.
-So use ENGO Patches to target the blister prone area only (plus an extra 1cm on all sides).
+Use ENGO Blister Patches to target high friction blister areas only.
+Minimise 'bad' friction to avoid blisters whilst maintaining 'good' friction elsewhere to maintain traction and your biomechanical function will be unimpeded.
+This is the best way to manage friction.

-5. ENGO Patches allow the sock to protect the skin
+5. ENGO allows the sock to protect the skin

-Because ENGO Patches apply to the shoe, they’re able to protect the skin better than other strategies like lubricants.
+Because ENGO Patches apply to the shoe, they’re able to protect the skin better than other things, like lubricants.
 Lubricants reduce friction between the skin and the sock.
-ENGO reduces friction between the sock and shoe!
-What does this mean for your skin - watch this video to see.
+ENGO patches reduce friction between the sock and shoe!
+What does this mean for your skin - watch the video at the top of this page to see.
 Hint: it's about how ENGO Patches release the sock from the shoe's grip, allowing the sock to protect the skin.

-ENGO changes that.
+ENGO Blister Patches change that.
 Once in place, you're protected day after day, week after week, month after month.
 It saves time, it's not messy and it works!